Authored by the expert who managed and guided the team behind the Australia Property Pack

 How much are property prices expected to increase in Tasmania in 2026?

-As of early 2026, property prices in Tasmania are expected to increase by around 3% to 6% over the full calendar year, representing a continuation of the modest recovery that began in late 2024.
+As of 2026, property prices in Tasmania are expected to increase by about 6% to 8% across the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Tasmania.